www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

     * [ ] Advertise the free availability of the online service and downloads.
     * [ ] Focus more on overhaul development roadmap and goals.
         * [ ] Cin: simulate all aspects of schools
-* [ ] Delete Mac version of App, as it is not working.
+* [x] Delete Mac version of App, as it is not working.
 * [x] Improve Hub Readme.
-* [ ] Consider creating pseudo none developer news.
+* [x] Consider creating pseudo none developer news. -> Social media is enough for that, right now.
 * [ ] Integrate symbiosis project into objectives, even though the status of symbiosis is questionable.
 * [ ] Finish guidelines: net/splitcells/network/guidelines/inherently-broken-and-rotten-by-design.xml
 * [ ] Update `About This Site`.